 Regularly trimming your cat’s nails can prevent injury and damage to household items.
-You will need to have proper feline nail trimmers to prevent splintering of your cat’s nails.
+Make sure you have proper feline nail trimmers so your cat’s nails don’t splinter.
 The frequency of nail trimming will depend on your cat’s lifestyle.
-Indoor cats, kittens, and older cats will need more regular nail trims, whereas outdoor cats may naturally wear down their nails requiring less frequent trimming.
+Indoor cats, kittens, and older cats will need more regular nail trims.
+Outdoor cats may naturally wear down their nails requiring less frequent trimming.

 - Trimming a cat’s nails takes a little practice, but it is not difficult.

 - Convincing your cat that nail trims are necessary might be the hardest part of the procedure!

 - Choose nail trimmers that are small enough for cat nails so you can see what you are cutting.